andrewcbuensalida/terraform-sandbox/README.md

 https://learn.hashicorp.com/tutorials/terraform/aws-remote?in=terraform/aws-get-started

-workflow: just push or pr to remote master in gh, terraform cloud should detect changes then auto apply.
+workflow: just push or pr to remote master in gh, terraform cloud should detect changes then auto apply. (if using the vcs to cloud method. the other method is cli to cloud. another method is straight cli (no cloud) method)

 the other workflow is,
     terraform apply